 Early Infantile Krabbe Disease (EIKD)

-Early Infantile Krabbe Disease is the most severe form and is often initially misdiagnosed as colic, reflux, food/milk allergy, or even cerebral palsy.
+The Early Infantile form of Krabbe Disease is the most severe.
+Initially, it is often misdiagnosed as colic, reflux, food/milk allergy, or even Cerebral Palsy.

 Later Onset Infantile Krabbe Disease

-Those with Later Onset Krabbe Disease begin to show symptoms between 6 months and 3 years of age.
-Symptoms are similar to those described in Early Infantile Krabbe Disease.
+Children with Late Infantile Krabbe Disease begin to show symptoms between 6 months and 3 years of age.
+Symptoms are similar to those described for Early Infantile Krabbe Disease.

-Those with Juvenile Onset Krabbe Disease typically show an initial regression of motor skills at 3 years of age or later.
-After the initial decline, the disease progresses slowly, often lasting years.
+Those with Adolescent Krabbe Disease typically show an initial regression of motor skills at 3 years of age or later.
+After the initial decline, the disease typically progresses more slowly than the infantile onset, often over a period of several years.

-Adult Onset Krabbe Disease often results in initial vision problems, generally followed by muscle stiffness and difficulty walking.
-It is possible that Adult Onset Krabbe Disease can be misdiagnosed as multiple sclerosis.
+The adult onset of Krabbe frequently begins with vision problems, generally followed by muscle stiffness and difficulty walking.
+It is possible that those with this form of Krabbe can be misdiagnosed with diseases such as Multiple Sclerosis.

-Symptoms: Progressive loss of vision, difficulty walking (ataxia), loss of manual dexterity, muscle weakness
+Some symptoms include, but are not limited to: progressive loss of vision, change in gait or difficulty walking (ataxia), loss of manual dexterity, muscle weakness, and pain.

-Individuals diagnosed before the disease is too far progressed may be eligible for a Cord Blood Transplant.
-Through this procedure, stem cells from umbilical cord blood are given to the affected patient in order to slow the progression of the disease.
-These stem cells come from umbilical cords that are stored after live, healthy births of unaffected donors.
-To learn more, please visit the Carolinas Cord Blood Bank.
+Individuals affected by Krabbe who are diagnosed before the disease is too far progressed may be eligible for an umbilical cord blood or bone marrow transplant.
+Through this procedure, stem cells from donated umbilical cord blood or bone marrow containing normal levels of the GALC enzyme are given to the patient to stop the progression of the disease.

 What if my child was diagnosed too late for a transplant?

-What research is being done to find better treatments & a cure for Krabbe Disease?
+What research is being done to find better treatments and a cure for Krabbe Disease?

 Hunter’s Hope is committed to funding research for better treatments and a cure for Krabbe and other Leukodystrophies.
 To learn more about the groundbreaking research currently underway, visit the Research section of our website.

 Families affected by Krabbe are an integral part of advancing research for this disease.
-To learn more about how your family can participate in our World Wide Registry for Krabbe Disease, contact us here.
+To learn more about how your family can participate in our World-Wide Registry for Krabbe Disease, please contact us.

 Additional Resources for Families